Mark1626/road-to-plus-plus/README.md

 ## Rough brainstorm of ideas

 - [] Go through [CPP Tutor](https://github.com/banach-space/cpp-tutor)
-- [] Build a Game of Life which could work for large cells
-- [] Segmented Sieve of Erathosthanes for 10**12!?
 - [x] Understand debugging with `lldb`
 - [] Try out `rr`
 - [] Contribute to a OSS project using C++